 The system is automatically discharged when the Linear Wire Heat Detector senses a fire condition in a protected zone.
 The system can also be manually discharged the instant the operator notices a fire condition.
 Vehicle fire suppression systems typically remain serviceable for the life of the vehicle, and inspections are required at six-month intervals.

-For more information regarding heavy equipment fire suppression systems, talk to a Koorsen associate today.
+For more information regarding heavy equipment fire suppression systems, contact a Koorsen mobile fire suppression expert today.